bella hadid's chrome hearts capsule collection keeps it in the family | read | i-D

 "It was so much fun," adds sultry songstress Jesse Jo, who's been designing for her parents' label for as long as she can remember.
 "Bella wears Chrome Hearts in a really different way.
 She makes it her own."

-Drawing on the iconic Chrome Hearts aesthetic, particularly their 80s and 90s archives, but with a contemporary twist, the collection is all about strength and femininity, featuring luxurious fabrics, intricate leatherwork, reimagined wardrobe staples and badass accessories.
-Think cropped puffa jackets teamed with cute mini skirts and bondage coats offset by pastel coloured purses.
+Drawing on the iconic Chrome Hearts aesthetic, particularly their 80s and 90s archives, but with a contemporary twist, the collection is all about strength and femininity, featuring luxurious fabrics, intricate leatherwork, reimagined wardrobe staples, and badass accessories.
+Think cropped puffer jackets teamed with cute mini skirts and bondage coats offset by pastel colored purses.

 Launched on Friday, the CHROME HEARTS x BELLA collection is now available exclusively at Selfridges.